Through the Street Banner Art Program, artists create unique banners for the lampposts throughout Whistler Village, Creekside and Meadow Park.

 The competition for the Fall/Winter 2016 series was won by artist Sarah Turton, for her proposal “Winter in Motion.”

 The competition for the Spring/Summer 2015 series was won by artist Sarah Turton.
 Her series was titled “Explore, Admire, Celebrate, Cruise”.

-To see other past street banners, view the RMOW Street Banner Catalogue 2017
+The banner program has existed for almost 30 years.
+To see other past street banners, view the RMOW Street Banner Catalogue.